PaddlePaddle/Paddle/paddle/framework/net_design.md

 // The minimum a network should be implemented. class NetBase {
  public:
-  // run all the operators and return success(true) or not, all the
+  // run all the operators and return success(true) or not, with all the
-  // variables are located in `scope`. `ctx` describes the detail execution
+  // variables are located in `scope`. `context` describes the detail execution
   // environment for ops. `begin` and `end` specify the scope of `ops_` to run,
-  // If no positive indexes are provided, all operators in `ops_` will run. virtual bool Run(Scope *scope, OpContext *ctx, OpIndex begin = -1,
+  // If no positive indexes are provided, all operators in `ops_` will run. virtual bool Run(Scope *scope, OpContext *context, OpIndex begin = -1,
                    OpIndex end = -1) const = 0;

   // Add an Operator according to `def`.